SAP/styleguides/clean-abap/sub-sections/ModernABAPLanguageElements.md

 can be abbreviated by a `#`
 if the compiler can determine the data type from the context.

-> **Caution**: Some of the functional statements
-> are very powerful and versatile in their usage.
-> When using them, always keep the clean code principles in mind.
+> **Keep the clean code principles in mind**
+> when using these statements.
+> They are very compact and powerful and may tempt you to
+> compress your code so much that it becomes unintelligible.

 ## Inline declaration of variables